7 Reasons Why Self-Care Is Essential For Your Mental Health

 When you perform activities you enjoy and activities you begin to master, you’ll experience a confidence and self-esteem boost.
 In turn, this also improves your mindset and outlook on life.

-Related Article: How to Actively Practice Radical Self-Acceptance
+You might want to brush up on: How to Actively Practice Radical Self-Acceptance

 7. Self-Care Improves Your Relationships